Use of Tuition Assistance (TA)

 Yellow Ribbon Program for Veterans

 The Yellow Ribbon Program was established by the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows colleges in the United States to voluntarily enter into an agreement with the VA to fund tuition and fee expenses for qualified veterans.
-The Post-9/11 GI Bill will pay up to $24,479.79 for the 2019-20 academic year for a veteran's tuition and fees.
+The Post-9/11 GI Bill® will pay up to $26,381.37 for the 2022-23 academic year for a veteran's tuition and fees.
 Under the Yellow Ribbon agreement, RMC will then contribute 50 percent of the remaining tuition and required fee* expenses, and the Department of Veterans Affairs will match that amount.
 This agreement results in a veteran's tuition and fees being fully covered.
-The Department of Veterans Affairs will also pay a housing allowance of $1,512 per month and up to $1,000 for books and supplies.
+The Department of Veterans Affairs will also pay a monthly housing allowance and up to $1,000 for books and supplies directly to you.

 You may qualify for the Yellow Ribbon Program if you: